AaronLaw/my-setting/Raspberry Pi setup notes.md

 `** prefer ** :heart: `
 I've tested both the methods above.
 I prefer the 1st one.
 No messy in `/usr/local`.

+(2017-02-09 update: for a missing `zlib` module in python : install `zlib-1g-dev` on system

+    sudo apt-get install zlib-1g-dev

+And then recomplie python3 by issuing `./confiure`, `make`, `make install`.

+To test if it is successfully complie, execute python3, and then

+   import zlib

+)

+(Google: python missing zlib -> http://stackoverflow.com/questions/17899291/should-i-re-install-python-again-for-zlib-module)

 #### Escape
 Update: